 Should sex education be compulsory in secondary schools?
-Let’s face it, the world has changed.
+Let’s face it, the world has changed, and it is still changing.
 The closeted lifestyle of our time, and the times before us is as good as dead.
 The youth today are considered egregious by those that came before them.
 Truth is, every generation is different and will be misunderstood by the previous generation.

 The idea of abstinence isn’t an ideal held up by the current generation of youths.
 A close look at facebook conversations will confirm the truth of this.
 In the pursuit of development, the loss of norms is to be expected (sociology 101).
 Thus, the question is not how to fix the problem, but how to manage the result.